 No other city in the world has so many international luxury labels nestled side by side among established, traditional brands.
-These include a number of suppliers appointed by the Bavarian royal family, some of whom still sell their exquisite products today, including the watchmaker Andreas Huber, the jeweller Hemmerle, shoemaker Eduard Meier, fabric warehouse Radspieler and delicatessen Dallmayr.
+These include a number of former Purveyors to the Court, some of whom still sell their exquisite products today, including the watchmaker Andreas Huber, the jeweller Hemmerle, shoemaker Eduard Meier, fabric warehouse Radspieler and delicatessen Dallmayr.

 When you decide to hit the shops in Munich, you’ll also get a free tour past some of the city’s most beautiful sights.
 If you feel more at home in exclusive flagship stores, then look no further than Maximilianstrasse.
 This street is famous around the world and Munich’s most expensive location.
 Shopping fans can focus on the first half of the boulevard, the section between the Nationaltheater and Altstadtring.

 The Residenzpost building, right at the entrance to Maximilianstrasse, is home to Louis Vuitton’s Munich “Maison”, one of the city’s most exclusive addresses.
 New York-based architect Peter Marino designed the store in the style of a grand villa – similar to the Maison flagship stores in Paris and London.

 As well as French Haute Couture, you’ll also find almost all major international luxury fashion and jewellery brands along Maximilianstrasse.
 Fashion labels such as Armani, Chanel, Dior, Escada, Hermès and Gucci, jewellers like Bulgari and respected art galleries – anyone who’s anyone from the world of glitz and glamour can be found here.